kazuki43zoo/spring-boot-multi-sample/README.md

 ### Run applications

-Run applications as background process using `java -jar` commands.
+Run applications as background process using `java -jar` command.
 (or run application as foreground process on different console without `&`)

 ```bash